Cold Weather, Fortify the Yin of Yin and Yang...Healthy Life Style Advice

 Different temperatures and flavors of food influence the body in specific ways.
 One should try to include all flavors and a balance of temperatures in every meal.
 If too much of one type of food is consumed it can create an imbalance within the body.

 Food to Add

 Adzuki beans, kidney beans, black beans, black soya beans, mung beans,

-. beef, duck, fish or broth made from these animals
+. beef, duck, fish or broth made from these

 . sesame seeds, black sesame seeds and walnut

 . asparagus, artichoke, pea, potato, seaweed, sweet potato, yam, tomato, seaweed, beets,